umee-network/umee-ethereum-contracts/README.md

 docker-compose run contracts-env npm run console:fork
 ```

-At the Hardhat console, interact with the Aave protocol in Mainnet fork mode:
+At the Hardhat console, interact with the Umee protocol in Mainnet fork mode:

 ```
 // Deploy the Aave protocol in fork mode